Yordan Alvarez Player Props: Astros vs. Tigers

 Yordan Alvarez At The Plate (2022)

-- Among qualifying batters in MLB action last season, his batting average ranked seventh, his on-base percentage ranked second, and he was second in the league in slugging.
+- Among qualifying hitters in MLB action last year, his batting average ranked seventh, his on-base percentage ranked second, and he was second in the league in slugging.

-- Alvarez got a hit in 65.5% of his 148 games last year, with more than one hit in 29.1% of those contests.
+- Alvarez got a hit in 97 of 148 games last season, with multiple hits in 43 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.